Recently, a new alternative has emerged—the “Software

 failure—even if the system is never actually used

+in production!
 By contrast, a SaaS vendor is responsible for configuring

 the environment and delivering a “turn-key” application.